ActiveThis profile is actively maintained

 The Atlantic Coast Pipeline (ACP) is a planned 600-mile natural gas pipeline that would run from West Virginia through North Carolina in the United States.
 The ACP is being developed by four US energy companies: Dominion Energy, Duke Energy, Piedmont Natural Gas and Southern Company Gas.
 Dominion Energy and Duke Energy are the biggest shareholders, owning 48% and 47% repectively (Public Accountability).
-It is expected that the pipeline would be able to transport 1.5 billion cubic feet of gas per day.
+The pipeline is designed to transport 1.5 billion cubic feet of gas per day.
 The costs of building the pipeline are estimated at USD 5.1 billion.

-The construction of the pipeline was announced by its shareholders in September 2014.
+The construction of the pipeline was announced in September 2014.
 Dominion received approval from the Federal Energy Regulatory Commission (FERC) to begin the pre-filing process in November 2014.
 After the announcement of the project, ACP project team members held several meetings with state officials, landowners, community members, citizen groups, agencies and other interested parties.
-The FERC took three years to review the project on protection of the environment, landowners and public safety before approving the project in late 2017.
+The FERC took three years to review the project before approving it in late 2017.
 In January 2018, the West Virginia Department of Environmental Protection and the North Carolina Department of Environmental quality approved a general permit for the project as well as a water-quality certification.
 In February 2018, the North Carolina Department of Environmental Quality issued an air quality permit and the ACP received federal authorization from U.S. Army Corps of Engineers (Atlantic Coast Pipeline).

 What must happen

-The Atlantic Coast Pipeline is being built through low-income counties of Eastern North Carolina, and will impact African American, Native American and poor communities, where racial and socioeconomic marginalization is occurring on a large scale.
+Impact on communities The Atlantic Coast Pipeline is being built through low-income counties of Eastern North Carolina, and will disproportionately impact African American, Native American and poor communities, where racial and socioeconomic marginalization is occurring on a large scale.
 Critics say the pipeline risks becoming “a poster child for environmental racism”; civil rights organization the National Association for the Advancement of Coloured People (NAACP) points out that this follows a long history of communities of color bearing heavy environmental burdens placed on them by the oil and gas industry.
 Communities on the route face serious health issues as a result of toxic pollution from industrial facilities, such as compressors along the pipeline route.
 In a 2016 report, Clean Water for North Carolina found that compressors on gas pipelines emit volatile organic compounds that are associated with health issues such as higher risks of cancer, birth defects and sinus problems.
-The closer people live to the compressors, the report said, the higher the risk of problems.
+The closer people live to the compressors, the higher the risk of problems.

-18 organisations and groups, including several indigenous tribes, have joined an appeal filed in federal court by the Southern Environmental Law Centre.
-They state that FERC made a mockery of the legal process, since they allowed Duke and Dominion to supplement their application for approval of the pipeline after the comment period had ended.
-Subsequently, the public had no change to respond (Facing South).
-The issue has been passed on to the Economic and Social Council of the United Nations (ECOSOC) in Geneva, Switzerland, who will determine if international human rights law is being violated (Farmville Herald).
+Federal court appeal Eightteen organisations and groups, including several indigenous tribes, have joined a federal court appeal by the Southern Environmental Law Centre.
+They state that FERC “made a mockery of the legal process," since they allowed Duke and Dominion to supplement their application for approval of the pipeline after the comment period had ended.
+The public was given no chance to respond.
+The issue has been passed on to the Economic and Social Council of the United Nations (ECOSOC) in Geneva, Switzerland, which will determine if international human rights law is being violated.

 Applicable norms and standards

-A credit agreement was signed in October, 2017 between Atlantic Coast Pipeline LLC and a consortium of banks to finance approximately 50 percent of the $6 billion+ construction costs.
+A credit agreement was signed in October, 2017 between Atlantic Coast Pipeline and a consortium of banks to finance approximately 50 percent of the USD 6 billion+ construction costs.
 Bank of America and JPMorgan Chase were Lead Arrangers and Bookrunners for the loan, details of which can be found in this Oil Change International research from April 2018.